 Since discovering the 1-Hour Light and Buttery Dinner Rolls, I’ve made them so often that they’ve become a holiday staple.
 And they really are delicious – check out the comments on that page to see lots of love for these quick and easy rolls.

 This year I thought I’d put a festive spin on them and roll them into crescents.
-Crescents make for excellent holiday fare – all those light layers to pull apart and spread with cranberry sauce or sweet potatoes.
+Crescents make for excellent holiday party food – all those light layers to pull apart and spread with cranberry sauce or sweet potatoes.

 I froze a batch too.
 So even if we have nothing else next Thursday, we’ll have plenty of these, hot out of the oven.
 Because that’s when these little rolls are at their very best.

 Hopefully you’re way ahead of me and have your Thanksgiving meal all lined up.
-If not, I’d recommend adding these to the list!
+If not, I’d recommend adding these quick and easy homemade crescent rolls to the list!

 - 1½ cups warm water (110 degrees F/45 degrees C)